Parsl/parslguts/pickle.rst

 * Sending monitoring messages

-* Internal communication between some different Python processes - both high throughput executor and the monitoring system involve multiple processes, and they often send each other objects (often dictionaries) over network and interprocess communication.
-Sometimes without it being explicit (for example, Python's ``multiprocessing`` library makes heavy use of ``pickle``)
+* Communication between some different Python processes - both high throughput executor and the monitoring system involve multiple processes, and they often send each other objects (often dictionaries) over network and interprocess communication.
+Sometimes without it being explicit (for example, Python's ``multiprocessing`` library makes heavy use of ``pickle``).
+ZMQ's send_pyobj / recv_pyobj uses ``pickle`` to turn the relevant Python object into a bytestream that can be sent over ZMQ, and back.

 A lot of the time, this works pretty transparently and doesn't need much thought: for example, a Python integer object ``123456`` is easy to pickle into something that comes out the other end as an equivalent object.